harness/developer-hub/kb/continuous-delivery/articles/biderectional-sync-prevent-github-api-limit.md

 ---
 # Introduction

-This KB discusses how Bidirectional Sync can help prevent reaching Github API Limit Issue.
+This knowledge base article discusses how Bidirectional Sync can help prevent reaching the GitHub API limit issue.

 ## API rate limits, what causes them?